The Family's Defensive Alliance: Main characters

 The alien who recruited the Daichis as an earth defense force, she is a very small girl, appearing the same age as Daichi.
 Level-headed for the most part, she oversees the functionality of the defensive group and reports to her superiors about their status from time to time.
-She is also the one who makes sure that the identities of the "superhumans" as the public calls them, are never discovered.
+She is also the one who makes sure that the identities of the "superhumans", as the public calls them, are never discovered.
 It seems that Daichi has a crush on her and the feeling seems to be mutual.
-It's revealed in Episode 13 that Ellen is in fact a fairy-like giant with powers to teleport and strong enough to withstand a nuclear explosion and takes orders (which she questions) aboard a silver-saucer spaceship.
-Flashbacks hint Ellen as a baby was rocketed off her home planet before it exploded.
+It's revealed in Episode 13 that Ellen is in fact a fairy-like giant with powers to teleport and is strong enough to withstand a nuclear explosion.
+She receives her orders aboard a silver saucer-shaped spaceship.
+Flashbacks hint that Ellen as a baby was rocketed off her home planet before it exploded.